RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ## Cohorts

 The Prediction Explorer supports three different cohort definitions:
-1. **New Customers**: The count of new customers first seen by RevenueCat in a given period, cohorted by their First Seen Date.
+1. **New Customers**: The count of customers cohorted by their first seen date by RevenueCat.
 2. **Initial Conversions**: The count of customers first converting to any product (including paid or unpaid, and subscription or one-time purchase) in a given period, cohorted by their First Conversion Date.
 3. **New Paying Customers**: The count of customers making their first payment in a given period, cohorted by their First Purchase Date.